 The first is a sweat or waterproof rating, called an IPX rating in tech terms.
 Earbuds like the Apple AirPods Pro are rated IPX4 for sweat and water resistance.
 The higher the IPX rating, the better the waterproofing.
 IPX7 and IPX8 actually mean that you can swim with a device, so you always want to check the waterproof rating.
 Without one, you won’t want to head into the gym but these earbuds will be more suited to a daily train commute.

-The big differences you’re going to see in price tend to link with audio and noise-cancelling quality but there are plenty of earbuds out there with a good range of features at not so extravagant prices.
+The big differences you’re going to see in price tend to link with audio and noise-cancelling quality but there are plenty of earbuds out there that offer a quality range of features without an eye-watering price tag.